NFL on television in the 2010s: 2014

 This was also the first season of "cross-flexing", enabling CBS to air several NFC away games and Fox to broadcast some AFC away games.
 The first game that was cross-flexed was the Week One Buffalo Bills at Chicago Bears contest, which aired on Fox instead of CBS.

 Sprint Right was retired as the NFL presentation fanfare and was replaced with a newer fanfare.

 During the first Thursday edition of The NFL Today on September 11, 2014, in the wake of the domestic violence controversy involving Baltimore Ravens running back Ray Rice, Brown spoke via satellite to CBS News anchor Scott Pelley and spoke face-to-face with CBS News correspondent Norah O'Donnell, who had interviewed NFL Commissioner Roger Goodell days before.
 Baltimore Ravens owner Steve Bisciotti also appeared in a taped interview with Brown.
-During the pre-game, Brown updated his 2012 digression about domestic violence, wondering why in the two years since his initial commentary, that nothing had been done to change the problem, and how the problem had actually become worse.
+During the pre-game, Brown updated his 2012 digression about domestic violence, wondering why nothing had been done to change the problem in the two years since his initial commentary and how the problem had actually become worse.

 For the 2014 season, Fox's graphics were changed to match those that had previously been introduced on Fox Sports's Major League Baseball and NASCAR coverage.
-The graphics package itself is similar to the previous look, however with a more boxy appearance, and the fonts used are rounder and have less of an athletic appearance than previous packages used by Fox.
+The graphics package is similar to the previous look, however with a more boxy appearance, and the fonts used are rounder and have less of an athletic appearance than previous packages used by Fox.
 The layout of the score box is essentially a mirror image of the already-introduced MLB graphic, except that the NFL version is on the top-left of the screen, while the baseball version was originally on the bottom-left (it was moved to the bottom-right beginning in 2016).
 Like the MLB graphic, the box has two components: a main box and a dynamic strip.
 The main box contains the team abbreviations, stacked on top of the team scores.
 The possession indicator is a line above the team holding the ball; timeout indicators, which are counting downward, are stacked next to the scores.
 This unconventional layout of displaying the scores (also used in 2010 and 2011) is only used for NFL coverage; college football and MLB coverage use the traditional layout with the team abbreviations to the left of the scores.